Trends point to June being the best time of year to secure yourself a great deal on a new set of wheels.

 But before signing that dotted line, remember to ask these questions:

-You may have found the perfect deal – just be sure there’s no expensive on-road costs waiting around the corner.
+You may have found the perfect deal – just be sure there are no expensive on-road costs waiting around the corner.
 Some cars have them hidden in the contract’s fine-print, others will add up in petrol or annual servicing.
 Take a look online to see what current owners have to say about the make/model.

-Warranties can be based on kilometres or timeframes.
+Warranties can be based on kilometers or timeframes.
 Make sure you know which one applies to your new ride, and how long it will realistically last.
 After all, you don’t want to be on the side of the road, out of service and out of pocket.

 If it’s not your first car, you may be able to knock a few dollars off the bill by trading in your existing car.
 Ask whether or not you can make a trade – but make sure you’re not being ripped off.
 Do some research online first to see how much your old car is really worth.

-The car yard wants you to pay top-dollar, but the salesman wants to secure the deal.
+The car yard wants you to pay top dollar, but the salesman wants to secure the deal.
 Turn on the charm and try bargaining – you might drive away with a steal.

 Use this information to gauge how the car has been maintained and treated.
-If its been passed around a lot, it could be a potential red-flag.
+If it’s been passed around a lot, it could be a potential red flag.

 Don’t forget this one.
 You don’t want to get stuck with a soon-to-be dud.